isaac-sim/IsaacLab/docs/source/deployment/docker.rst

 .. code:: bash

     # Launch the container in detached mode
+    # We don't pass an image extension arg, so it defaults to 'base'
     ./docker/container.sh start
     # Enter the container
+    # We pass 'base' explicitly, but if we hadn't it would default to 'base'
-    ./docker/container.sh enter
+    ./docker/container.sh enter base

-To copy files from the container to the host machine, you can use the following command:
+To copy files from the base container to the host machine, you can use the following command:

 .. code:: bash

     # Copy the file /workspace/orbit/logs to the current directory
-    docker cp orbit:/workspace/orbit/logs .
+    docker cp orbit-base:/workspace/orbit/logs .

 The script ``container.sh`` provides a wrapper around this command to copy the ``logs`` , ``data_storage`` and ``docs/_build`` directories to the ``docker/artifacts`` directory.
 This is useful for copying the logs, data and documentation: